ayushsreejith06/MAX/docs/phase1-verification.md

 **Status: PHASE 1 INCOMPLETE**

-Phase 1 verification has identified several critical issues that must be addressed before Phase 1 can be considered complete.
-While the majority of core functionality is implemented, there are missing endpoints, incorrect framework usage, and broken frontend integrations.
+Phase 1 verification has identified several issues that must be addressed before Phase 1 can be considered complete.
+While the majority of core functionality is implemented and the backend has been successfully converted to Fastify, there are missing frontend API functions, theme integration issues, and a modal implementation gap.

 ---